hoppscotch/docs/content/en/rest.md

 - `DELETE` : Delete a REST API resource or related component

 Other methods like `HEAD`,`CONNECT`, `OPTIONS`,`TRACE`,`PATCH`and other `CUSTOM`methods can also be used.
-Lets go over the features offered by Hoppscotch API platoform:
+Let's go over the features offered by Hoppscotch API platform:

 ## How to Use